 Late add petitions | Prerequisites | Prerequisite challenges | Course conflicts | Reinstatement

 Priority registration allows you to register earlier so you can get into courses before they fill up.
-To be eligible, you must participate in orientation, complete the assessment process for math and English or ESL, and develop an education plan with your counselor.
+To be eligible, you must participate in orientation, complete the placement process for math and English or ESL, and develop an education plan with your counselor.
 This process will help you to clearly define your goals, stay on track, and take the most direct route from start to finish.
 If you are in a degree or certificate program or planning to transfer to a four-year university, achieving and maintaining priority registration is a crucial part of getting into the courses you need to reach your goals.

 Students may register for classes online through InSite or in person at the Admissions and Records Office.
 Online registration is available 24 hours a day.
 In person registration begins after the priority period ends.
 See the calendar of important dates in the Schedule of Classes for the first day of open registration.
 Students registering in person must have a completed Schedule Request Form and a photo ID.

 Priority registration dates and times are listed in InSite under the Registration menu.
 Students may register for classes until midnight the day before the class begins.
 On or after the first class meeting, students must obtain permission to add from the instructor.
 Learn more about the late registration process.

 |November 13-14||Group 1: Priority registration for EOPS/DSPS/Veterans/Foster Youth/CalWORKs/Homeless Youth/Former Homeless Youth/Students w/dependent children under 18|

 |November 15||Group 2: Note takers, early graduation, athletes

 |November 16-17||Group 3A: Continuing students with 45-75 units|

 |November 20-21||Group 3B: Continuing with 0-44.99 units and CCAP DUEHS students|